Officials: Several officers injured in Houston shooting

+Joe Gamaldi, president of the Houston Police Officers' Union, says one of the injured officers was taken to the hospital by helicopter

-HOUSTON (AP) - Officials say at least three Houston police officers have been wounded in a shooting.
+ORIGINAL: Officials say at least three Houston origin officers have been wounded in a shooting.

 In a tweet, Houston police say the officers were "struck with gunfire following an encounter with a suspect" Monday afternoon in a neighborhood in southeast Houston.